Cadets Were Playing Game, Not Flashing 'White Power' Sign, Military Finds

 "Other 'variations on the game' include photobombing a photograph while displaying the gesture, according to the investigation."

-The Anti-Defamation League, a Jewish civil rights group added the symbol to its "Hate on Display" database in September.
-As NPR reported at the time, fringe online message boards such as 4chan and 8chan deployed the "OK" sign in memes and other images, promoting it as as a symbol of hate.
+The Anti-Defamation League, a Jewish civil rights group, added the symbol to its "Hate on Display" database in September.
+As NPR reported at the time, fringe online message boards such as 4chan and 8chan deployed the "OK" sign in memes and other images, promoting it as a symbol of hate.

-Citing sworn statements from the cadets involved, those surrounding them, as well as the cadet chain of command "all state they believe that the gestures were a misplaced joke" and not anything to promote supremacist ideology, the investigator wrote.
+Citing sworn statements from the cadets involved, those surrounding them, as well as the cadet chain of command, "all state they believe that the gestures were a misplaced joke" and not anything to promote supremacist ideology, the investigator wrote.

-The investigating officer recommended the Academy develop procedures that "define leader actions" cadets should take before taking part in "wide exposure events."
+The investigating officer recommended the academy develop procedures that "define leader actions" cadets should take before taking part in "wide exposure events."
 The officer also recommended incorporating discussions and briefings about hate speech and actions, adding: "A significant effort must be made to keep training current in order to address changes in the use of hate group symbology."

 You can read the memorandum below.